DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 conventions is the proxy of the expropriation of the common.
 We tax this expropriation.

-The hypothesis of the efficient market is by the way one of the most important truths of the current economic policies.
-Our operation is based on a completely different understanding of how the market works and what are the mechanisms of creating economic value today, for example the role of flock behavior, origin of imitation, and means of controlling a swarm in this.
+The hypothesis of the efficient market is, by the way, one of the most important truths of the current economic policies.
+Our operation is based on a completely different understanding of how the market works and what the mechanisms of creating economic value today are, for
+example: the role of flock behavior, origin of imitation, and means of controlling a swarm in this.

 **Pekka:** Some people would say you are just following a computer